 What is a Guardian Ad Litem (GAL)?

-A Guardian Ad Litem (GAL) is either an attorney or other qualified professional, such as a mental health professional, appointed by the judge to assist in a domestic relations case concerning a child's custody or welfare.
-It is the court-appointed GAL's responsibility to assist the court by investigating the background, living conditions, family conditions, and other matters relating to the child or children.
-They also issue recommendations to the court regarding custody or visitation arrangements.
+A Guardian Ad Litem (GAL) is either an attorney or other qualified professional, such as a mental health expert, appointed by the court to assist in domestic relations or custody cases involving a child's welfare.

 When Is a Guardian Appointed?